hkniberg/egbert/README.md

 and you can configure each one to use a different social context.

 An incoming message will only be relayed to bots that are in that social context.
-A bot can belong to multiple social contexts and it will store memories separately for each.
+A bot can belong to multiple social contexts and it will keep those memories separate.

-# Future plan: automated memories with vector databases

-We are currently working on an automated approach to memories.
-Instead of manually injecting memories by typing `remember:`, we will save a chat log and use a vector database to figure out which parts of the chat history are relevant in each GPT prompt.

 # Known issue: Token limits

 When talking to GPT there is a limit to how much text can be included in a prompt & response.
 Currently the application crashes when we hit that limit.
 We need to implement token counting.

+This is especially an issue with the keyword triggered memory manager (see above).
+If you add too many memories it will crash every time because of token limits.

 # Which chat sources are provided?